APPFL/APPFL/docs/install/index.rst

 User installation
 -----------------

-For most users, including data scientists, this simple installation must be sufficient for running the package.
+For most users, including data scientists, this simple installation is sufficient for running the package.

 .. code-block:: console